 Stock P/E Ratio = Price Per Share/Earnings Per Share (EPS)

-As an equity mutual fund comprises a variety of individual stocks, its PE ratio is determined by calculating the weighted average of the PE ratio of all the underlying stocks, taking into account their respective holdings within the fund.
+As an equity mutual fund comprises a variety of individual stocks, its PE ratio is determined by calculating the weighted average of the PE ratio of all the underlying stocks, considering their respective holdings within the fund.
 It is important to note that this figure is an average, and it may seem challenging to assess its significance when selecting a mutual fund.
 However, you can be aware of the unusually high or low P/E ratios and use this information as a factor in your investment decision-making process.

 How To Calculate the PE Ratio of Mutual Fund Schemes?